dayeggpi/SWAP/README.md

 You can also compile it to an exe by having the *.ico and *.spec file in same folder as swap.py and doing `pyinstaller swap.spec`.
 The output exe will be in the "dist" folder.
 Then you simply execute the exe file to launch it.

-Once launched, the app will ask you to provide the path where SoundVolumeView by NirSoft is installed (or you can also put SoundVolumeView.exe in the same folder as SWAP.exe).
+Once launched, the app will ask you to provide the path where EarTrumpet (with CLI command) is installed.

-Once done, click on "Test SoundVolumeView" to ensure that the app is properly linked to SmartWindowsAudioProfiles.
+Once done, click on "Test EarTrumpet" to ensure that the app is properly linked to SmartWindowsAudioProfiles.

 Go to "Audio Devices" tab and Refresh Device List.